Alvin Rosco Stancil

 Esther was one of 14 children born to Penny and Sanders.
 Penny and Sanders married in 1874.
 Sanders owned his own farm and employed farm laborers.
 They attended the Primitive Baptist Church.

-Esther's ma Penny, grew up in the O'Neal Township area of Johnston County.
+Esther's ma Penny grew up in the O'Neal Township area of Johnston County.
 She was the eldest child of Larkin G. and Chloe A. Boyette.
-Larkin was a well to do farmer who had owned a number of slaves.
+Larkin was a well-to-do farmer who had owned a number of slaves.
 He built the Boyette Slave House that later became a school.
 Chloe was Delaney's aunt.

 Alvin was ready for marriage and so was Esther.
-On their wedding day, Wednesday March 29, 1916, they traveled by buggy to Smithfield for their marriage license.
+On their wedding day, Wednesday, March 29, 1916, they traveled by buggy to Smithfield for their marriage license.
 Then they drove by Preacher J. Hardy Whitley's home.
 He was the pastor at Holly Springs Free Will Baptist Church.
-Alvin and Esther sat in their buggy, while he performed the ceremony.
+Alvin and Esther sat in their buggy while he performed the ceremony.

-George and son Ralph, 8, at the time, were by the woodpile when Alvin and Esther drove by.
+George and son Ralph, 8 at the time, were by the woodpile when Alvin and Esther drove by.
 George greeted them and they stopped to visit.
 Ralph said that he thought Esther was the "least person" (smallest, most petite) to ever get married.
-According to the Johnston County Marriage Registry: A. R. Stancil of Beulah, 38 and Esther Peedin of Pine Level, 27, were married by Minister J. H. Whitley on March 29, 1916 in the road.
-Witnesses were Paul A. Boyette, Luther Munford and Z. H. Munford.
+According to the Johnston County Marriage Registry: A. R. Stancil of Beulah, 38, and Esther Peedin of Pine Level, 27, were married by Minister J. H. Whitley on March 29, 1916, in the road.
+Witnesses were Paul A. Boyette, Luther Munford, and Z. H. Munford.
 Paul was Esther's first cousin, Gray B. Boyette's son.

 Alvin had looked forward to having his children home again.
 It had been a long and lonely 14 months.
-Esther was anxious to create a home for Vernard, Beulah and Alvin.
+Esther was anxious to create a home for Vernard, Beulah, and Alvin.
 They needed Esther's special love and stability.
 She was a devoted wife and stepmother.

 Alvin was a noted horse and mule trader.
 He always had a nice horse and buggy.
-Alvin's beautiful bay French Coach stallion, "Dan," pulled his buggy and also fathered many fined foals in the neighborhood.
+Alvin's beautiful bay French Coach stallion, "Dan," pulled his buggy and also fathered many fine foals in the neighborhood.
 One filly Alvin kept was a bay, named "Trixie."
 George traded his spotted mule "Zeb" to Alvin for another mule, "Rodie."
 George wanted a matching pair of mules.

 Molly Pittman, Vernard and Beulah's grandma, once visited and gave Vernard a silver dollar and Beulah some loose change, saying affectionately, "I love you little devils, because you're Fannie's children."
+There was never a shortage of love in Alvin's home.

 Alvin had a number of tenants and farms in Johnston County.
 Among his tenant farms were two near Micro, the Smith Place and the Hawkins Track, a two-horse farm or two-tenant farm, it was about 30 acres.
 He had a place near Gilliam Stancil's Store in Shoeheel.
 Gilliam was an adopted son of James Henry Stancil (his uncle).
 Alvin kept the Haywood Hales' Place.